PPC, Reporting

 2. Explanation

 KPIs are just numbers unless you explain what they mean.
-Reporting KPIs is an art in itself: you should do it in such a way that your client understands the story behind the metrics (Tip: read what should be included in a KPI report.)
+Reporting KPIs is an art in itself: you should do it in such a way that your client understands the story behind the metrics.

 If you clearly explain KPIs, you can also use them to optimize your marketing strategy.
 How to increase next month’s revenue based on this month’s results?
 What actions might improve your digital marketing campaigns?
 The answers to questions like these start with a good explanation of KPIs.